gargsaar/singlepage_website_ni/_posts/2020-05-07-dear-github-and-jekyll-thank-you.markdown

 ![netlifycms](/assets/images/post_images/netlifycms.png "netlifycms")

+And off you go, Congratulations!
+YOU ARE NOW ALIVE ON THE INTERNET.

 In the end, I want to say that I've nothing against [Wordpress](https://wordpress.org/), [Wix](https://www.wix.com/), and [Weebly](https://www.weebly.com/in) - they are really good platforms for building websites.
-It's just that they are not free (need to pay for using custom domain), not as fast and (maybe) secure, but most importantly, they don't give a feel that we own the code.
+It's just that they are not free (need to pay for using custom domain), not as fast, and most importantly, they don't give a feel that we own the code.

 So that's why I chose you all, because why to pay a penny for hosting websites elsewhere when we can do it for free!